 If you don't have access to setting up a business owners retirement plan, consider setting up a regular brokerage account with the goal of using it to save/invest for your retirement.

-Also, if your income as a full-time entrepreneur does not yet allow you to make contributions to max out the account types listed above, start with a traditional IRA (2017 minimum is $5,500) and then you can add-on or change account types as you start to earn more money and are able to contribute more than the maximum allowance of the traditional or ROTH IRA.
+Also, if your income as a full-time entrepreneur does not yet allow you to make contributions to max out the account types listed above, start with a traditional IRA (2017 minimum is $5,500).
+You can then add-on or change account types as you start to earn more money and are able to contribute more than the maximum allowance of the traditional or ROTH IRA.

 3. Keep your investments simple

 Once you've established the retirement plan(s) you want to use, it's time to start investing.
-I highly recommended keeping your investments simple and well diversified via mutual funds, index funds and/or ETFs that align with your investment objectives.
-Learn more about index funds here and some of the important investing terms you should know here.
+I highly recommended keeping your investments simple and well-diversified via mutual funds, index funds and/or ETFs that align with your investment objectives.

 4. Set reminders to make your contributions no matter how small